Leveraging Expert Consistency to Improve Algorithmic Decision Support: Analysis and results

-Using the MIMIC-ED dataset~\citep{johnson2021mimic}, we use vital signs measured at admission to the emergency room as covariates $X$, and simulate different scenarios of the potential relationships between observed outcome $Y$, construct of interest $Y^c$, and human decisions $D$.
-In particular, we assume that an algorithmic triaging tool is trained to predict risk of hospitalization~\citep{hong2018predicting,raita2019emergency}, but not all patients that require prioritization result in hospitalization.
-As a proof of concept, we assume that patients who report high levels of pain or who are older than 65 also require prioritization, and humans do take this into consideration (with varying degrees of accuracy and bias).
-We use tree-based structures to model the relationship between the covariates and the outcomes of interest, and leverage these structures to simulate different settings of human expertise and biases, assuming that there are 20 triage experts who assess cases.
+Using the MIMIC-ED dataset~\citep{johnson2021mimic}, we use vital signs measured at admission to the emergency room as covariates $X$, and we simulate different scenarios of the potential relationships between an observed outcome $Y$, a construct of interest $Y^c$, and human decisions $D$.
+The simulation allows us to use real covariates, while maintaining full control over the relationships between $Y$, $Y^c$ and $D$.
+We simulate $Y$, $Y^c$ and $D$ using tree-based structures trained to model the relationship between the covariates $X$ and outcomes observed in the data.
+We include all details of our simulation in Appendix~\ref{app:mimic_generation}.
+Throughout our simulations, we assume that there are 20 triage experts who assess cases, i.e. $q = 20$.
 Unless otherwise stated, we assume a random experts-to-cases assignment.
-The full details of the simulation are included in Appendix \ref{app:mimic_generation} and analogous results to all simulations assuming there is a selective labels problem are included in Appendix \ref{app:mimic_selective}.
-In this set of experiments, parameters were fixed to conservative values $(\delta, \gamma_1, \gamma_2, \gamma_3) = (0.05, 6, 0.95, 0.002)$, further sensitivity analyses are performed in Appendix~\ref{app:mimic_hyperparam}.
+In this set of experiments, parameters for expert consistency estimation were fixed to conservative values $(\delta, \gamma_1, \gamma_2, \gamma_3) = (0.05, 6, 0.95, 0.002)$; further sensitivity analyses are included in Appendix~\ref{app:mimic_hyperparam}.
+Motivated by the real-world dataset we study in Section~\ref{subsec:res_child}, we report analogous results to all simulations assuming a selective labels problem in Appendix \ref{app:mimic_selective}.
+This allows us to study the performance of the methods when $Y$ is only observed conditioned on $D$, and thus only one proxy is available whenever $D=1$.